-CHS, EHS, NHS 11, 12 .5/sem Credit This course is an opportunity to earn credit while you are employed on a part-time basis.
+CHS, EHS, NHS 11, 12 .5/sm; 1.0/yr Credit This course is an opportunity to earn credit while you are employed on a part-time basis.
 Your related class is determined by your career pathway goals and your current job.